 | Thu Aug 13 | −1.66 | 7:47 AM | 5:45 AM–10:05 AM | 6:47 AM | 83 |

-Note the drift: each day the low arrives about 45 minutes later than the day before.
-If you want the deepest water-line with the least alarm-clock pain, July 15 and 16 are the picks.
-If you can only come on a weekend, Sunday July 12's −1.59 ft at 5:42 AM is still a fine tide — and its low lands right at the edge of morning golden light, which is why it tops our golden hour overlap tool for this stretch of coast.
+Note the drift: each day of the August run the low arrives about 40–45 minutes later than the day before.
+If you want the deepest water-line with the least alarm-clock pain, August 12 and 13 are the picks.
+If you can only come on a weekend, Saturday August 15's −0.67 ft at 9:05 AM is the tail of the run at a civilized hour.
+And if you like your tidepools lit like a postcard, Tuesday August 11's 6:18 AM low sits just minutes off morning golden light — our golden hour overlap tool ranks it the run's best light.

 Where do these numbers actually come from?